gregoil/rotest/docs/configurations.rst

 to write them every time.
 The commands must be simple one-liners.
 Define it in the following ways:

+* Define variable `SHELL_STARTUP_COMMANDS` in the Django settings module that points to a list of strings to execute as commands.

 * Define ``shell_startup_commands`` in the configuration file:

   .. code-block:: yaml